ontoligent/DS5100-book/notebooks/M11_RDplyr/M11_00_Rkernel.md

 **4. Deactivate the environment**

-Once you are done with this, you can deactivate the environment.
+Once you are done with this, you can deactivate the environment like so:

 ```bash
 conda deactivate